Code-Institute-Submissions/py/docs/design-thinking/idea-outline/idea_outline.md

 ## Empathy: Transforming ideas into reality

+???+ tip "Goal"
+    - To establish a software marketplace where individuals, businesses, and developers can purchase functional code, whether for ownership or licensing.

 - **Business intentions**: Understand the distinction between software licensing and software ownership.

 - **Target Audience**: Catering to businesses, developers, and individuals aiming for an online presence or venture.